jbadomics/install_help/OSX_for_bioinformatics.md

     brew update
     brew doctor

+To learn more about Homebrew's features, type `brew help` or `man brew`.
+The following are some of the most common commands:

+    brew update # scans the Homebrew GitHub repo for updates; always run this first brew install <package> OPTIONS # install packages, with optional arguments brew uninstall --force <package> # completely uninstalls a package brew cleanup # remove outdated software and source code brew prune # trim unused/dead-end symbolic links brew doctor # scan your system and Homebrew installation for errors and provide recommended fixes

 ## Optional: Upgrade bash

 Upgrading bash will get you on par with the versions shipped with the latest Linux distributions, and should be at least more on par with versions you might encounter on compute clusters.
+OS X ships with version 3.2; the latest is version 4.3.

     brew install bash

+Now we have `bash` in two places: `/bin/bash` (default OS X, version 3.2) and `/usr/local/bin/bash` (Homebrew, version 4.3).
+We need to tell the system that we want the more recent bash version as our default shell:

     sudo chsh -s /usr/local/bin/bash $(whoami)

+Finally, we need to tell the system that the new bash is an acceptable shell for the system to use:

     open -a /Applications/TextEdit.app/ /etc/shells